When is the Outer Space of a free product CAT(0)?: The proof of Theorem B

 In a CAT$(1)$ metric space, every geodesic loop must have length at least $2\pi$.
 In particular, if the metric space is a metric \emph{graph,} every edge path loop must have length at least $2\pi$, while to be piecewise-Euclidean each $2$-simplex must have angle sum $\pi$.
 Hyperbolic geometry places restrictions on the \emph{lengths} of edges of geodesic triangles based on their angle sum, but each hyperbolic triangle must have angle sum strictly less than $\pi$.
 Our proof of \Cref{mainnegativeresult} puts these two conditions at odds with each other.

 Explicitly, under our assumptions, we find $2$-simplices in $L(G,\mathscr{A})$, two of whose angles must have size at least $\frac{\pi}{2}$ in any piecewise-Euclidean or piecewise-hyperbolic metric, a contradiction.
 The $2$-simplices in question are pictured in \Cref{badtri1,badtri2,badtri3}.
 When $L(G,\mathscr{A})$ has dimension at least two but is not a free product decomposition of the form $G = A_1 * A_2 * \mathbb{Z}$, there are three base cases according to the rank of the free part: if that rank is zero, the dimension of $L$ is $n - 2$, so we must have $n \ge 4$.
 If the rank is one, the dimension of $L$ is $n$, but the case $n = 2$ is $A_1 * A_2 * \mathbb{Z}$, so we have $n \ge 3$.
 If the rank, $k$, is at least two, the dimension is either $2k + n - 2$ or $2k + n - 3$ according to the size of $n$, so we see that either $n \ge 1$ or $k \ge 3$.
+(The case $2k + n - 2$ happens when $n \ge 2$.
+In the particular case when $n \le 1$, the dimension is instead $2k + n - 3$.
+The reason for the discrepancy is that the existence of possible segment shelters when $n \ge 2$ allows for graphs of groups in $L(G, \mathscr{A})$ with more edges.)
 In view of Bridson's result~\cite{Bridson}, we may and shall assume that $n \ge 1$.
 This is why there are three figures; each one illustrates one of these cases.

 Let us explain further: each $2$-simplex (triangle) in the figure has two angles marked; we will argue that these angles must both be at least $\frac{\pi}{2}$ in any piecewise-Euclidean or piecewise-hyperbolic metric, a contradiction.
 Each vertex of the $2$-simplex, being a vertex of $L$, corresponds to a marked graph of groups.
 That marked graph of groups is suggested in the figure.
 Each solid star vertex of the graph of groups (of which there are four in the first figure, three in the second, and none in the third) \emph{must} correspond to a vertex with nontrivial vertex group.
 (A more careful analysis of the complex as in~\cite{Bridson} allows one to argue that the spine of Outer Space for $F_n$ with $n \ge 3$ is not CAT$(0)$; but we make no attempt to reproduce Bridson's result here.)
 Similarly, each unstarred vertex \emph{must} have trivial vertex group.
 The ellipsis in each figure indicates a point where one \emph{may} attach a reduced marked graph of groups in order to obtain a marked graph of groups representing a vertex of $L(G,\mathscr{A})$ when $(G,\mathscr{A})$ is more complicated than the base case.